incentivebeats/pso_pc-linux/resources/pso_pc-patcher/README.md

 # pso_pc-patcher
-This patcher assumes you are using binaries used on other servers and distributed online.
+This patcher assumes you are using binaries used on other servers and distributed online, which I believe is a later SEGA version from 2002.
 If you are using original binaries from the 2001 ISO files, these patches will not likely work.

 ## Usage